nprintz/junos-sublime-pkg/README.md

 Minor Sections | Same as major sections, just for more of the less common sections of Junos config
 Interface names | Highlights interface names
 IPv4 and IPv6 addresses | All addresses get highlighted as a number
+MAC addresses | All MAC addresses get highlighted as a number
 Unit numbers | Unit numbers get highlighted as a number
 User defined arbitrary names | These get highlighted as a variable.
 Examples include the names of logical-systems, filters, prefix-lists, policies, NAT rules, security zones, policers, etc
 Strings | Anything between single- or double-quotes ( ' or " ) gets marked as a string.
-This also includes any word block after the keyword description, which may not be quoted
+This also includes any word block after the keyword `description`, which may not be quoted

 ### Examples
-Examples with the `Twilight` color scheme:
+Examples with the built-in `Twilight` color scheme:

 Set mode:
 ![Set Mode](https://cloud.githubusercontent.com/assets/7231007/3803665/5fb3e326-1c1d-11e4-80fd-9b222f8a1abf.png)